 Here for Every Step of the Journey to a Healthy Weight

-The bariatric surgery program at Nationwide Children's is the first and only free-standing adolescent bariatric surgery center in the U.S. to be accredited by the American College of Surgeons Metabolic and Bariatric Surgery Accreditation and Quality Improvement Program (MBSAQIP).
+The bariatric surgery program at Nationwide Children's was the first free-standing adolescent bariatric surgery center in the U.S. to be accredited by the American College of Surgeons Metabolic and Bariatric Surgery Accreditation and Quality Improvement Program (MBSAQIP).
 This recognition certifies that the highest standards of quality and safety are being met at our center, and our staff and facilities are 100% equipped to meet the needs of our bariatric patients.

 Nationwide Children's is also one of only five institutions nationally to join a multi-institution clinical research study to understand the benefits and risks of bariatric surgery in adolescents.